Heterogeneous Treatment Effects under Network Interference: A Nonparametric Approach Based on Node Connectivity: Numerical results

-\paragraph{Results.} \cref{fig:result_alpha} presents heatmaps of RMSE as a function of $(\alpha_\pi, \alpha_\mu)$.
-It shows shows that the G-computation is sensitive to any outcome regression misspecification, although it is not sensitive to misspecification of the propensity score model.
-In contrast, KECENI remains accurate as long as either the propensity score or outcome regression model is close to correctly specified.
+\paragraph{Results.} \cref{fig:result_alpha} presents heatmaps of RMSE for the estimated direct effect, $\hat\theta_{i^*}(t^{(1)}_{N_{i^*}}) - \hat\theta_{i^*}(t^{(0)}_{N_{i^*}})$, as a function of $(\alpha_\pi, \alpha_\mu)$.
+It shows that the G-computation is sensitive to any outcome regression misspecification, although it is not sensitive to misspecification of the propensity score model, while KECENI is robust to misspecification in either as long as the other one is not too far from correctly specified.